iopsystems/to_js/README.md

 }
 ```

-And you can return dynamic objects (represented on the other side of the FFI boundary as JavaScript objects):
+And you can return dynamic objects, which are represented on the other side of the FFI boundary as JavaScript objects:

 ```rust
 fn dynamic_object(x: u32) -> Dynamic {